DoktorTomato/raytracer_project/README.md

 - g++
 - GLFW
 - GLAD
+- GLM
-(GLFW and GLAD are inlcuded in the project but be aware)
+(GLFW, GLM and GLAD are inlcuded in the project but be aware)

 ### Compilation (Availble for Windows and MacOS)